-The broker offers both fixed and variable spreads depending on the specific market being traded.
+Forex.com offers both fixed and variable spreads depending on the specific market being traded:

-Fixed spreads: These spreads don’t change regardless of market conditions such as volatility or liquidity.
+- Fixed spreads: These spreads don’t change with market conditions such as volatility or liquidity.
 Fixed spreads may either be offered for a defined period of the day or throughout trading hours.